mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### path

-Root path of the output, usually configured as dist/docs.
+The root path for the output, usually set to dist/docs.

 ### name

-Name of the website, displayed in the website's title and logo.
+The name of the website, which will be displayed in the website's title and logo.

 ### description

-Description of the website, displayed in the website's meta tags.
+The description of the website, which will be displayed in the website's meta tags.

 ### base

-Root path of the output, by default `/`, generally not necessary to configure.
-If your website is not deployed under the root path, it can be configured as `/book/`, etc.
+The root path for the output, which is `/` by default and generally doesn't need to be configured.
+If your website is not deployed at the root path, you can configure it as `/book/` or similar.

 ### public

-Directory for static resources, if specified, all files in this directory will be copied to the output directory.
-Generally used to store files like favicon.ico.
+The directory for static resources.
+If specified, all files in this directory will be copied to the output directory.
+This is usually used to store files like favicon.ico.

 ### lang

-Language of the website, default is `en-US`.
+The language of the website, defaulting to `en-US`.

 ### nav

-Top navigation bar, can be configured as an array, each element is an object containing `text` and `link` fields.
-Generally used for external links, such as GitHub or author's Twitter.
+The top navigation bar, which can be configured as an array with each element being an object containing `text` and `link` fields.
+This is usually used to include external links such as GitHub or author's Twitter.

 ```json
 [